sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 First, if it does not exist already, create the `/etc/X11/xorg.conf.d` directory.

-If you don't want to use the default (us) keyboard layout, create the `/etc/X11/xorg.conf.d/10-keyboard.conf` file, containing the following:
+If you don't want to use the default (US) keyboard layout, create the `/etc/X11/xorg.conf.d/10-keyboard.conf` file, containing the following:

 ```
 Section "InputClass"
 	Identifier		"Internal Keyboard"
 	MatchIsKeyboard		"True"
 	Option "XkbLayout"	"fr" # or whatever your layout is
 EndSection